jc-gonzalez/easvospace/README.md

 in your VOSpace account.

-For an example of a working set of upload/download
+For an example of a working set of upload/download command lines using call to the `curl` command line tool, have a look into the Bash script `push-and-pull.sh`, in the `shell` folder.